fatimaabubakaradam/startup-website/README.md

 - **Responsive Design**: Mobile-first layout that adapts to mobile,  and desktop screen.
 - **Modular Components**: Reusable and customizable components to easily adjust content.
-- **Dynamic Navigation**: Smooth and intuitive navigation with active state indicators.
+- **Dynamic Navigation**: Includes smooth page transitions powered by React Router
 - **Modern, Clean UI**: A minimalistic and professional design for easy engagement and brand promotion.
 - **Fast Loading**: Lightweight and optimized for fast loading times.